mvw/hackerrank/Functional Programming/Functional Structures/Valid BST/README.md

 ## Experience
 We need to check if the order properties of the BST hold:
-- an empty tree is (resulting in an empty list) is valid
+- an empty tree (resulting in an empty list) is valid
 - the left subtree has only elements smaller than the node
-- the right subtree has only elements larger than the node And this is what my solution does.
+- the right subtree has only elements larger than the node

+And this is what my solution does.
 First it checks for the empty case.